top of page

 • Apply protective wax coating after cleaning

-• Store in airtight containers when not worn
+• Store in airtight containers

-• Remove before swimming, showering, or exposure to chemicals
+• Remove before swimming or showering

 Zirconium